 Most of contemporary economics is premised on the assumption that human behavior is driven by self-interest.
 This assumption provides predictive power in many areas of economics.
 Moreover, economists have used it to identify conditions under which self-interest leads to the common good.
-However, in the early history of the profession, it was common to include moral values in human motivation, see e.g. Smith (1759) and Edgeworth (1881), and for more recent examples, Arrow (1973), Laffont (1975), Sen (1977), and Tabellini (2008).
-Moreover, in recent years many economists, particularly within behavioral and experimental economics, have begun to question the predictive power of pure selfishness in certain interactions and turned to social, or "other-regarding" preferences.
+However, in the early history of the profession, it was common to include moral values in human motivation, see e.g. Smith (1759) and Edgeworth (1881), and for more recent examples, Arrow (1973), Laffont (1975), Sen (1977), and Tabellini (2008).1 Moreover, in recent years many economists, particularly within behavioral and experimental economics, have begun to question the predictive power of pure selfishness in certain interactions and turned to social, or "other-regarding" preferences.
 Our goal is here to clarify the evolutionary foundation of human motivation.
 Like many others before us, but now in a more general setting, we investigate whether pure self-interest is favored by evolution.
 With virtually no restrictions on the class of potential preferences that may be selected for, our main result is that natural selection leads to a certain one-dimensional spectrum of moral preferences, a spectrum that sprang out from the mathematics.
 At one end of this spectrum is pure self-interest and at the other is pure ethical reasoning in line with Kant's categorical imperative.

 It is well-known that it may be advantageous in strategic interactions to be committed to certain behaviors, even if these appear to be at odds with one's objective self-interest (Schelling, 1960).
-Likewise, certain other-regarding preferences such as altruism, spite, reciprocal altruism, or inequity aversion, if known or believed by others, may be strategically advantageous.
+Likewise, certain other-regarding preferences such as altruism, spite, reciprocal altruism, or inequity aversion, if known or believed by others, may be strategically advantageous (or disadvantageous).
 For example, a proposer in ultimatum bargaining may be more generous if the responder is known or believed to be inequity averse rather than solely interested in own monetary gains.
 This raises the further question whether evolution would favor such preferences.

-In the literature addressing this issue, usually called the indirect evolutionary approach, pioneered by Güth and Yaari (1992), much work has been devoted to the case where individuals know each others' preferences.2 Usually, evolution then favors other preferences than those of homo oeconomicus.
-Indeed, it has been argued that for evolution to favor preferences that deviate from self-interest, preferences must be at least partially known.
-This argument has been formally confirmed by Ok and Vega-Redondo (2001), Heifetz, Shannon and Spiegel (2006), and Dekel, Ely and Yilankaya (2007), who show that preference evolution, when an individual's preferences are his or her private information, leads to the self-interested homo oeconomicus.
-By contrast, we here propose a theory for why evolution may lead to preferences that differ from those of homo oeconomicus even when preferences are private information.
+In the literature addressing this issue, usually called the indirect evolutionary approach, pioneered by Güth and Yaari (1992), much work has been devoted to the case where individuals are uniformly randomly matched and know each others' preferences.2 Usually, evolution then favors other preferences than those of homo oeconomicus (see Heifetz, Shannon, and Spiegel, 2007, for a particularly general such result).
+By contrast, when individuals are uniformly randomly matched and preferences are private information, evolution leads to the self-interested homo oeconomicus, see Ok and Vega-Redondo (2001), and Dekel, Ely and Yilankaya (2007).
+We here propose a theory for why evolution may lead to preferences that differ from those of homo oeconomicus even when preferences are private information.
 The reason for our different result is that we permit assortativity in the matching process that brings individuals together.